-At the conclusion of the Summer Research Program, fellows have the opportunity to present their research in a written scientific report and as a poster at the School of Dentistry Research Day and regional research meetings.
-In some cases, fellows present their research at national meetings, including the American Association for Dental, Oral and Craniofacial Research Annual Meeting & Exhibition.
+At the conclusion of the Summer Research Program, fellows present their research in both a written scientific report and a poster at the annual School of Dentistry Research Day.
+In some cases, fellows present their research at regional research meetings and/or national meetings, including the American Association for Dental, Oral and Craniofacial Research Annual Meeting & Exhibition.

 Summer research project areas encompass several areas of research including microbiology, immunology, virology, neuroscience, pain, bone biology, cancer, public health, and oral epidemiology, among many other topics.